DAV CHAPTER 86

 Chaplain Bio

-Chaplain Tom is a Navy veteran and served as an Aviation Electrician with Antisubmarine Warfare Squadron VS-38.
+Chaplain Tom Panariello is a Navy veteran and served as an Aviation Electrician with Antisubmarine Warfare Squadron VS-38.
 During multiple WESTPAC deployments on board the USS Constellation, CV-64, he served as a flight deck troubleshooter for his squadron.

 Upon leaving the Navy, Tom spent 40 years in the technology industry holding both engineering and managerial positions.
 During those 40 years he has also served bi-vocationally in various ministry roles.
 He is a graduate of DeVry University and Global University, Berean School of the Bible.
 Prior to retiring, he most recently served as Assistant Pastor at River of Life Church, Doylestown, PA overseeing Pastoral Care.